Covered California Application

 Pretty much anyone can sign up and get health insurance.
 The question has to do with eligibility to receive financial assistance to help pay for your coverage through Covered California.
 The main factors that play a role in determining eligibility are:

-- Citizenship – be a U.S. citizen, U.S. national or a lawfully present immigrant
+- Citizenship:You must be a U.S. citizen, U.S. national or a lawfully present immigrant.

-- An offer of health insurance somewhere else – Are you or a spouse offered insurance through a job?
-Are you eligible for the Veterans Health Plan, full scope Medi-Cal or Medicare?
-These and other offers of health insurance may or may not make you eligible.
+- An offer of health insurance somewhere else: Do you or your spouse have coverage through your job?
+Are you eligible for full-scope Medi-Cal, Medicare or the Veterans Health Plan?
+Those and other health insurance offers could impact your eligibility.
 Find out more if this is your situation.

-If for some reason you don’t qualify for the premium tax credit, you can still sign up for health insurance anyways.
+If, for some reason, you don’t qualify for the premium tax credit, you can still sign up for health insurance.
 The health plan would just be full price.

 Not sure how Obamacare affects your health care plans in California?
 Learn how the ACA works in California, including benefits, costs and enrollment.